RitikRaj295/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-<h4>This is a simple Tic-Tac-Toe game implemented using HTML, CSS, and JavaScript.
+This is a simple Tic-Tac-Toe game implemented using HTML, CSS, and JavaScript.
 The game allows two players to take turns selecting boxes, with Player 1 represented by "0" and Player 2 represented by "X".
 The game automatically checks for a winner based on the classic Tic-Tac-Toe rules, such as matching rows, columns, or diagonals.

 <h2>Features</h2>
 <ol>